aws/karpenter-provider-aws/website/content/en/v1.0/reference/metrics.md

 ### `operator_status_condition_transitions_total`
 The count of transitions of a given object, type and status.
-- Stability Level: DEPRECATED
+- Stability Level: BETA

 ### `operator_status_condition_transition_seconds`
 The amount of time a condition was in a given state before transitioning. e.g. Alarm := P99(Updated=False) > 5 minutes
-- Stability Level: DEPRECATED
+- Stability Level: BETA

 ### `operator_status_condition_current_status_seconds`
 The current amount of time in seconds that a status condition has been in a specific state.
 Alarm := P99(Updated=Unknown) > 5 minutes
-- Stability Level: DEPRECATED
+- Stability Level: BETA

 ### `operator_status_condition_count`
 The number of an condition for a given object, type and status. e.g. Alarm := Available=False > 0
-- Stability Level: DEPRECATED
+- Stability Level: BETA

 ## Client Go Metrics